 All decisions regarding the movement of shipping during an emergency shall be made by the Harbour Master only, or, in his absence, by his Deputy.
 This regulation especially applies to a vessel on fire, in danger of explosion, in danger of sinking.

 7.0 Identification of Harbour Personnel

 All Harbour Personnel in attendance, other than Harbour Police in uniform, are to wear Identification Jackets/Tabards.
-Vehicles must display current Parking Permits to be permitted entry into holding/parking areas of the emergency.

 8.0 Communications/Statements to the Media